Get Your Facebook Ads Ready for iOS 14.5

 - Website sales from ads could drop by 60% due to a loss of personalisation

-- Growth will become more difficult for businesses who rely on reaching narrow target audiences
+- Growth will become more difficult for businesses who rely on reaching n target audiences

 What do I need to do?